-North Carolina Division of Forest Resources of the Department of Environment, Health, & Natural Resources
+North Carolina Division of Forest Resources of the Department of Environment, Health & Natural Resources

 In 1921, The North Carolina General Assembly authorized counties to cooperate financially with the State in forest fire control.
 It was, however, not until 1928 that matching state and federal funds became sufficient to finance fire protection on a large scale.
 In 1921, there were 4 cooperating counties in the state.
 By 1932, the number had climbed to 44, and by 1958, 89 of the 100 counties were able to participate.
 Today the North Carolina Division of Forest Resources of the Department of Environment, Health, and Natural Resources operates in all 100 counties of the state.

 In 1949, Rowan County entered into a cooperative agreement with the state.
-The first County Forester, John C. Baskerville, started work on 1 August 1949.
+The first County Forester, John C. Baskerville, started work on August 1, 1949.
 His job was to handle forest fires, advise and assist landowners in tree planting, thinning, diseases and insects, and to carry out an educational program for the schools and other organizations in both Rowan and Iredell Counties.

 Fire Lookout Towers

 In the Spring of 1952, a fire lookout tower was built on Dunn's Mountain.
 It consisted of a platform built between two trees with another tree cut and used for the third leg.
 Later on, windows and a roof were added.
-In September 1954, a 48 foot wooden tower was built on Young's Mountain.
-In 1955, the 73 foot High Rock Lookout Tower was built at Healing Springs in Davidson County.
+In September 1954, a 48-foot wooden tower was built on Young's Mountain.
+In 1955, the 73-foot High Rock Lookout Tower was built at Healing Springs in Davidson County.
 This tower covers the eastern half of Rowan County.
 In 1957, the tree tower on Dunn's Mountain was replaced by a steel tower.
 Young's Mountain Tower was removed in June of 1968; and Dunn's Mountain in 1971.

 Rowan County was a training ground for new foresters before they moved on to other positions.
 From 1961 to 1971 7 more foresters held the position: Lloyd B. Snider, Dale A. Sutton, John U. Perry, Obie R. Willingham, Robert C. Felton, Ed Goforth, and William T. Crain.
 Most of them stayed in the county for only 1 year.

-Assistant County Forest Ranger for Rowan County.
-Cheryl resigned in 2006 and was replaced by David K. Poole on May 30, 2006 as Assistant County Forest Ranger.
+Assistant County Forest Ranger Cheryl Mecimore resigned in 2006 and was replaced by David K. Poole on May 30, 2006, as Assistant County Forest Ranger.
 David was born and raised in Troy, NC in Montgomery County.
 David graduated from Montgomery Community College in the spring of 2005 and was employed with the NC Forest Service in Mecklenburg County in August 2005 where he worked until accepting the position in Rowan County in May 2006.